 So, I’m not really sure I’ll hear back from this mom as I’m sure she wanted me to teach a particular handwriting program so popular in the school.
 Most people want me to support sticks and balls but I don’t.
 I find directionality issues often still persist, as well as lack of ascender and descender use.

 I really do enjoy teaching handwriting.
-I actually started studying handwriting at age 16 and when I circled back to it to teach others, I was amazed at the how the anatomy of the letter has not changed but my understanding has deepened looking at it from the perspective of teaching handwriting.
+I actually started studying handwriting at age 16 and when I circled back to it to teach others, I was amazed at the how the anatomy of the letter has not changed but my understanding has deepened looking at it from the per

 ____________________________________________________